KRBYdesign/PortableTimeClock/README.md

 Inside the `/backEnd` directory on the server, install all required packages with the command `npm install`, then run `npm start`

-This install all required packages by the package.json file, as well as fire up Node.js / Express at the server's Local IP address, PORT 5000
+This installs all required packages from the package.json file, as well as fires up Node.js / Express at the server's Local IP address, PORT 5000

 **NOTE:** This port can be adjusted in the `server.js` file located in the `/backEnd` directory.
 Be sure to make the corresponding changes to the `index.js` and `register.js` files located in the `/frontEnd` directory.